leothawne/TheDoctorReborn/README.md

 * /rebornadmin reload - Reload all database connections.
 (Don't use it while someone is regenerating.
 If it happens, you may need to restart the server!) *This will be removed soon.
 * You can also use '/rebornadmin' as '/rba'.
 ```

-## Need support?
-Always check the console of your server to know if there is something wrong with the plugin.
-For support or feedback, please contact me: [leothawne@gmail.com](mailto:leothawne@gmail.com)

 ## Changelog
 ```markdown